sillsdev/docu-pdf/README.md

 ## ℹ️ Note

 This is a fork of the much appreciated [mr-pdf](https://github.com/kohheepeace/mr-pdf).
-Our fork is just to ease maintenance for use with our Docusaurus sites, not the other systems that mr-pdf supports.
+This fork is makes life easier for Windows users who hit the hard limit on command line length when specifying a long list of excluded URLs.
+The exclusion list can include items that being with a "@" which are local files containing lists of urls.

 ## About docu-pdf